Xilinx/XRT/src/runtime_src/doc/toc/xbutil2.rst

 xbutil validate
 ~~~~~~~~~~~~~~~

-The command ``xbutil validate`` validates the card installation by running precompiled basic examples.
+The command ``xbutil validate`` validates the card installation by running precompiled basic tests.

 **The supported options**